mss2017hackathon/hackathon/README.md

 # Rules

-1. Please refer to the Rules.md for detail on the rules.md
+1. Please refer to the [Rules.md](https://github.com/mss2017hackathon/hackathon/blob/master/Rules.md) for detail on the rules.
 2. All the Hacks are listed in the repository, there are a total of 5 hacks, every hack is having differnt credits based on complexity of the Hack.
 3. You can attemp all the Hacks based on time and interest.
-4. Hacks can be solved in any language
+4. Hacks can be solved in any language like java/Python/Ruby/GoLang/C/C++